sada-hp/vulkan_pbr/README.md

 # About
-Vulkan engine main focus of which is to learn PBR concepts.
+Vulkan engine main focus of which is to learn PBR concepts and capable of planetary rendering.
 Heavily WIP.

 Feature list:
 - Precomputed Atmospheric scattering